Gastrointestinal Diseases and VA Disability Compensation

 Analogous Ratings for Gastrointestinal Diseases

 Not every type of condition that a veteran may experience is captured by a diagnostic code.
-If you have a condition that does not have its own specific diagnostic code, VA will assign an analogous rating.
+If a veteran has a condition that does not have its own specific diagnostic code, VA will assign an analogous rating.
 Generally speaking, analogous ratings are based on what condition most closely matches the overall symptoms or treatment of the disability that VA is trying to rate.
-In regards to gastrointestinal diseases, GERD does not have its own diagnostic code.
-VA will rate this condition based on analogy.
-Specifically, VA will oftentimes look to diagnostic code 7346 and rate GERD based on similar symptoms of a hernia.

 Compensation & Pension Examinations for Gastrointestinal Disease